A thriving city that caters to all budgets and tastes.

 This wide, pedestrian friendly, avenue is home to all the biggest fashion brands like Zara and H&M as well as stunning landmark architecture from the Victorian and Edwardian eras.
 For serious shoppers, Victoria Square and Castle Court are two key destinations.

 The beautiful, partially open air, Victoria Square includes brands such as Topshop, Mango, Hollister, Hugo Boss, Calvin Klein, Guess, Ted Baker, All Saints as well as House of Fraser which stocks over 900 different brands.
 Victoria Square also features a cinema, a variety of eateries and the iconic “Dome” which offers stunning 360-degree views of the city.
-Nearby, Castle Court is home to Debenhams, and other high street favourites such as New Look and Dorothy Perkins.
+Nearby, Castle Court is home to high street favourites such as New Look and makeup sensation BPerfect Cosmetics.

 Belfast’s real charm lies in the fact big retail stores are nestled amongst independent and alternative retailers.